humboldt-cs/cs480-queue-rhythm/README.md

 **Required Must-have Stories**

-* User logs in to access current playlist and mediaplayer/home-screen
+* User can access current playlist and mediaplayer/home-screen

 * User seraches music on spotify then adds to playlist.